kenschenke/Pascal65/docs/docs/langref/variables.md

 i : Integer;
 ```

+!!! note

+    Variable names cannot be longer than 23 characters.

 ## Multiple Declarations

 The program can declare multiple variables of the same type by separating them